pladaria/selfhosted/move2jelly/README.md

 # HOWTO run

-This tool assumes all your media files are directly in the folder, not in folders.
-You can prepare that like this if needed:
+This tool assumes all your media files are directly in the folder, not in folders. e.g You can copy them like this if needed.

 ```
 find . -mindepth 2 -type f -exec cp -n -t . {} +